project-origin/wallet/doc/db_schema.md

     Certficate ||--o{ Slice : has

     WalletSection {
-        uuid SectionId PK "Unique id of a section" uuid WalletId FK "The wallet that owns the section" int WalletPosition "The position of the section in the wallet" bytea PublicKey "The public key of the section, generated from the privatekey and Wallet position" }
+        uuid Id PK "Unique id of a section" uuid WalletId FK "The wallet that owns the section" int WalletPosition "The position of the section in the wallet" bytea PublicKey "The public key of the section, generated from the privatekey and Wallet position" }

     Slice {
-        uuid SliceId PK "Unique id of a slice" uuid SectionId FK "The section that owns the slice" int SectionPosition "The position of the slice in the section" uuid CertificateId FK "The certificate that is in the slice"
+        uuid Id PK "Unique id of a slice" uuid SectionId FK "The section that owns the slice" int SectionPosition "The position of the slice in the section" uuid CertificateId FK "The certificate that is in the slice"